ags799/learn-clojure/README.md

 ## Development

-To start a live-reloaded webserver
+Start a live-reloaded webserver with

     make live